incinn/barnz.dev/content/blog/hello-world.nl.md

 slug: hallo-wereld
 ---

-Hello Dutch!!!
 Nice to meet you.
 My name is Barnz and I'm a web developer from the UK.
 I love **Linux**, ramen, and in my free time I play the same [WWII FPS game](https://www.splashdamage.com/games/wolfenstein-enemy-territory/) I have since 2006.
 I enjoy mechanical keyboards and long walks on the beach.

 Now that we know each other a little better, I want to talk about the purpose of this blog.